Epsom Downs Racecourse

 This adventurous course raises the bar for crazy golf.
 Play 18 holes of brand-new outdoor golf while having a blast.

-In 2022 we witnessed the 243rd annual Derby race, which took place at Epsom Downs Racecourse on Saturday 4th June.
-Favourite Desert Crown, ridden by Richard Kingscote, won the derby!
-It was a stunning performance as crowds were on their feet, applauding his brilliant style and grace as he won his biggest race.
+In 2024 we witnessed the 245th annual Derby race, which took place at Epsom Downs Racecourse on Saturday 1st June.
+Favourite City of Troy, ridden by Ryan Moore, won the derby!
+It was a stunning performance as crowds were on their feet, applauding his brilliant performance as he won this very prestigious race.

 Travelling to Epsom Downs Racecourse